bonomani/devmon/docs/TEMPLATES.md

 - Priority 1: (empty)

 #### A 'highest severity' has a higher priority
-- Priority from higher to lower:  red->yellow->clear->green
+Priority from higher to lower
+- red -> yellow -> clear -> green

 One thing to note about thresholds is that they are lumped into one of two
 categories: numeric and non-numeric